-VCE Pest Management Guide for Small Fruits VCE Pest Management Guide for Vineyards VCE Pest Management Guide for Home Fruit Southern Region Blueberry Recommendations Southern Region Caneberry Recommendations

-Cultural Control: Netting of 80g weight was effective in controlling injury by SWD.
+- VCE Pest Management Guide for Commercial Horticultural Crops (see Small Fruit and Grape) - VCE Pest Management Guide for Home Grounds and Animals (see Home Fruit) - Southern Region Blueberry Recommendations - Southern Region Caneberry Recommendations Cultural Control Netting of 80g weight has been effective in controlling injury by SWD.
 Lighter grades (larger mesh) are not effective.
-While netting is initially expensive, is cost effective because it may be used for several years.
+While netting is initially expensive, it is cost effective because it may be used for several years.
 Harvest fruit promptly and thoroughly to eliminate breeding sites.
 It is important to harvest all fruit, including those in the interior and lower parts of the plant canopy.
 This can be problematic in pick-yourown operations.
 When berries are harvested, it will be helpful to get them as cool as possible, as soon as possible.
 There is complete mortality of larvae in fruit held for 96 hours at 35°F, and below 40°F, eggs and larvae don't develop.
 In most cases, such uniform holding conditions are not maintained; fruit cooling should be considered a component of SWD management and not a sole control tactic.

-Biological Control: Because of the ability of SWD to encapsulate and kill the eggs of our native parasitoid wasps, biological control has not been successful.
-Research is underway to find parasitic species that are able to attack this species.
+Biological Control Because of the ability of SWD to encapsulate and kill the eggs of our native parasitoid wasps, biological control has not been successful.
+An exotic parasitoid specific to SWD, Ganaspis Virginia Cooperative Extension kimorum, has been released and is spreading in the mid-Atlantic and western states.

-Figure 4.
-Respiratory filaments on a spotted-wing drosophila egg projecting from an oviposition puncture in a blueberry.

-Visit Virginia Cooperative Extension: ext.vt.edu

-Virginia Cooperative Extension programs and employment are open to all, regardless of age, color, disability, gender, gender identity, gender expression, national origin, political affiliation, race, religion, sexual orientation, genetic information, veteran status, or any other basis protected by law.
-An equal opportunity/affirmative action employer.
-Issued in furtherance of Cooperative Extension work, Virginia Polytechnic Institute and State University, Virginia State University, and the U.S. Department of Agriculture cooperating.
-Edwin J. Jones, Director, Virginia Cooperative Extension, Virginia Tech, Blacksburg; M. Ray McKinnie, Administrator, 1890 Extension Program, Virginia State University, Petersburg.
+Visit Virginia Cooperative Extension: ext.vt.edu Virginia Cooperative Extension is a partnership of Virginia Tech, Virginia State University, the U.S. Department of Agriculture, and local governments.
+Its programs and employment are open to all, regardless of age, color, disability, sex (including pregnancy), gender, gender identity, gender expression, genetic information, ethnicity or national origin, political affiliation, race, religion, sexual orientation, or military status, or any other basis protected by law.
+2025 ENTO-387NP (ENTO-612NP)

-2020 ENTO-387NP